datacamp/r-package-parser/README.md

 # RPackageParser

-R Package that builds on Hadley Wickham's `pkgdown` package, to parse R Documentation to be used on R Documentation.
-This package is being used in the pipeline of lambda workers.
+R Package that uses `pkgdown` package, to parse R package documentation and pass it on to the next Lambda worker to upload the documentation to the RDocumentation database.

 ## How it works